-Grilled and marinated flank steak is amazingly tender and flavorful when grilled to med-rare, cut on the bias, and covered in fresh and fragrant chimichuri.
+This grilled flank steak is amazingly tender and flavorful when marinated in a delicious sauce then grilled to med-rare, cut on the bias, and covered in fresh and fragrant chimichuri sauce.
+Great for feeding a crowd and for leftover steak sandwiches!

-Today you get steak instead of a cocktail.
+Today you get grilled flank steak instead of a cocktail.
 But if I was you, I would have it with some wine!

-Marinated flank steak is often overlooked and cast aside for fillet minion or rib-eyes, and mind you, those are delicious, but for those of you who have had a properly prepared marinated flank steak, you know it won’t be your last.
-Typically a tougher cut of beef, if its marinated and cooked to medium rare and then cut on the bias, it becomes so flavorful, tender and versatile.
+Grilled flank steak is often overlooked and cast aside for fillet minion or rib-eyes, and mind you, those cuts are great, but for those of you who have had a properly prepared marinated and grilled flank steak, you know it won’t be your last.
+Typically a tougher cut of beef, if its marinated and cooked to medium rare and then cut on the bias (against the grain), it becomes so flavorful, tender and versatile.

 Look at those fabulous grill marks!
 We explain in the recipe below, how to make ’em just like that…